-A controlled unit is set to a theme provided by the exam board and issued to pupils in January of Year 11.
-Pupils develop a practical portfolio of work in lessons and for prep and then sit a ten-hour exam in which they produce their final outcome.
-The unit in its entirety is worth 40% of the final grade.
+A controlled unit is set to a theme provided by the awarding body and issued to pupils in January of Year 11.
+Pupils develop a practical portfolio of work in lessons and for prep and

 Viewing Art in Context

 A visit to a relevant exhibition will take place in Year 10.
 Further visits to art galleries will help with ideas and project development.
 It is expected that pupils carry out several gallery visits independently throughout the two-year course.